Undergraduate study in Marine Science

 Studying a Bachelor of Science majoring in Marine Science

 Based in the Institute of Marine Science, the Marine Science major is a multi-disciplinary subject involving many of the other sciences to investigate the physical, biological and some social and economic dimensions of the marine environment.

 As a Marine Science student you’ll take a variety of courses from Biological Sciences, Earth Sciences, Environmental Science, Geography and Statistics.
 You’ll also complete a compulsory capstone course, MARINE 399, where you’ll demonstrate your learning by engaging in an independent research project under the guidance of an academic mentor.

-Studying the Bachelor of Advanced Science (Honours) specialising in Marine Science, from 2019
+Studying the Bachelor of Advanced Science (Honours) specialising in Marine Science

 Understanding and managing the oceans requires a multi-disciplinary approach, with scientists needing core skills in one or more individual disciplines and the ability to take a collaborative approach to research.
 A BAdvSci(Hons) in Marine Science will provide you with an excellent opportunity to develop these skills.
 You’ll take a range of core courses to explore current scientific and management issues, with a focus on in-depth case studies to demonstrate the multi-disciplinary nature of the work required to solve significant marine science problems.